 You gain deep theoretical knowledge and understanding of the supply chain network and its development, as well as of the tools needed to analyse, develop and change such supply chains.
 The programme prepares students for international careers.

 There is a strong connection between theory and practice and you will enjoy continuous and constructive exposure to practice, exchange with practitioners, and insights from the faculty’s internationally recognised research throughout the various modules.
+Students are also introduced to real-life cases and participate in company visits.

 All courses are given in English.
 The programme is open to students from around the world, and courses have a diverse international participation of students.
 This international atmosphere contributes to a broad perspective of the issues discussed in class.